Quick Start Guide

 States are a new work-in-progress system in Monsters & Memories.

-Currently with States, you can receive a Rested buff (+25% experience) by spending time in the vicinity of a campfire, or inside an inn or tavern.
+Currently with states, you can receive a Rested buff (+25% experience) by spending time in the vicinity of a campfire, or inside an inn or tavern.
 This only includes player-made campfires for now, but pre-placed campfires will be included in the future.

-If you are not Rested, you’ll receive a “You feel tired” message every two minutes, at the same timing as the hunger and thirst messages.
+If you are not rested, you’ll receive a “You feel tired” message every two minutes, at the same timing as the hunger and thirst messages.

 In inns and taverns you’ll receive the Warmth of the Hearth buff.
-This accumulates Rest slower than a campfire, but will give you 1 hour of Rest.
+This accumulates rest slower than a campfire, but will give you 1 hour of rest.
 Also, while having the buff, you will not consume food or water.

 You’ll receive a message to let you know when you are “Well Rested” (campfire maximum) or “Fully Rested” (inn maximum), and you will no longer receive any messages about being tired until the Rested state expires.